 FORWARD-LOOKING STATEMENT

-Statements in this section Management Discussion and Analysis of Financial Condition and Results of Company Operations relating to the Companys objectives, expectations or projections, may be forward-looking within the meaning of applicable securities, laws, and regulations.
+The statements in Management Discussion and Analysis of Financial Condition and Results of Company Operations relating to the Companys objectives, expectations or projections may be forward-looking within the meaning of applicable securities, laws, and regulations.

 The financial statements have been prepared on a historical cost and accrual basis in accordance with the accounting standards notified under the Companies (Accounting Standard) Rules, 2006, as amended, and the relevant provisions of the Companies Act, 2013 (the Act).
 These financial statements are compliant in all material aspects with the Indian Accounting Standards (Ind AS) notified under Section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, and other relevant provisions of the Act.